 Papilloma and Papillomatosis

-Intraductal (breast) papillomas are not at all related to HPV, not related to ‘warts’, which occur and skin surfaces and are caused by exposure to the Human Papilloma Virus (HPV).
-They simply share the name because they have similar features.
+In addition, Papillomas are not related to genital warts.
+Genital warts are small, fleshy growths that occur after exposure to the Human Papilloma Virus (HPV).
+Breast papillomas simply share the same name because they have similar features.

 Papillomas can also be painful.

 A papilloma will usually involve a nipple discharge, sometimes of serous fluid but sometimes with blood as well. ( About half of the time the nipple discharge contains blood).

 Sometimes nipple discharge is called ‘pathological nipple discharge’ or ‘PND’, and this symptom accounts for about 5% of all women who attend breast cancer screening clinics.